jywu20/Notes/Computer Science/Circuit/HDL.md

 and then feed data in iteration 2 to operation 1 and the output of operation 1 to operation 2, and so forth.
-This kind of design reduces the idle time of the operations.
+This kind of design reduces the idle time of the operations, and can be seen as [a reduced case of multithreading](#parallelism).

 ## How branches are implemented